mechacinnamon/mechacinnamon/README.md

-# About-Me
+# About Me
-- 👋 Hi, I’m Permafrost
+- 👋 Hi, I’m Aletheon
 - 👀 I’m interested in EVERYTHING
 - 🌱 I’m currently learning I AM STILL BEGINNER I KNOW A BIT JAVA AND I AM LEARNING KOTLIN
 - 💞️ I’m looking to collaborate on ANYTHING THAT IS DOABLE WITH A LITTLE TEAM AND WILL MAKE SOME MONEY EVEN LITTLE MONEY